Twicefred/Writing/Innocent Blue/Innocent Blue Outline.md

 ## Chapter 3

     Francis finds the key to the attic when he knocks over a vase in Mona's sunroom.
 They carry several boxes down to the living room and dig through the contents.
 Much of it is mundane, but some of it conjures powerful memories.
 In the very back is a box of Mona's personal things.
 The two debate leaving it unopened, but Ricard reasons that Mona would want them to take care of her belongings and keepsakes.
 Inside is the torn off corner of a picture, with the face of Francis's father.

+## Chapter 4

+    Ricard receives a phone call from his boss at the newspaper.
+The company has been sold to an international hedge fund and he's part of a round of layoffs.
+Francis does his best to comfort him, but they end up at each other's throats over the situation.
+Ricard feels humiliated and inadequate now that he doesn't bring them a source of income.
+Francis, who doesn't care himself and is happy to support them both, doesn't help by not understanding and wanting (understandably) to focus on the fact that he can now find out who his father is.
+The two sleep in separate rooms for the first time since they got engaged.
+As night falls, a thunderstorm rages outside.

+## Chapter 5

+    Ricard drives to get groceries while Francis stays behind in the house.
+On the way, the car breaks down.
+Ricard is unfamiliar with the area, and can't see anything but forest and wheat fields around him.
+Begrudgingly, he calls Francis to help him.
+Francis rides over on his bicycle and they walk to the nearest gas station.
+Over the hour long walk, they first argue and then reconcile.
+Ricard is genuinely happy that Francis is finally getting some clues to his father, and Francis understands that Ricard is having a difficult time dealing with the loss of his job, and having to leave the newspaper he's dedicated years to.
+    Together, they resolve to do better to understand each other.
+The two hold hands and enter the gas station together.
+    When they arrive back at the house,

+## Chapter 6

+    .